Wellington Phoenix FC: Change of ownership

 Prior to the 2011/12 season, it emerged that Serepisos was experiencing financial difficulties, both personally and in the property empire.
-This included highly publicised action by the Inland Revenue Department to liquidate a number of Serepisos' companies for unpaid taxes, including Century City Football Ltd, the club Serepisos owned the Phoenix through.
+This included highly publicised action by the Inland Revenue Department to liquidate a number of Serepisos' companies for unpaid taxes, including Century City Football Ltd, the company Serepisos owned the Phoenix through.

 Initially, Serepisos claimed he had obtained finance through Swiss-based lenders, then announced he had agreed to a deal with Western Gulf Advisory, the Bahrain-based lender owned by Racing Santander owner Ahsan Ali Syed which would see 50% of the club sold.
 However, these funds were never received and the partial transfer never took place.

 While the liquidation action was resolved through an unnamed third-party Serepisos' financial troubles did not end.
 Despite this, he stated he would not give up ownership of the club.
 Additional stories also emerged that coach Ricki Herbert was personally owed $100,000 in unpaid wages by the club.

 However, on 23 September 2011, it was announced by Serepisos and the FFA that Serepisos had relinquished ownership of the club as a result of his ongoing financial difficulties.
-The club's licence was passed by the FFA to a new consortium of seven Wellington businessman headed by Rob Morrison and including Gareth Morgan, Lloyd Morrison and John Morrison.
+The club's licence was passed by the FFA to a new consortium of seven Wellington businessmen headed by Rob Morrison and including Gareth Morgan, Lloyd Morrison and John Morrison.